Meet the BCAPA Staff

 Matt Lind (Apprentice Instructor of Saxophone, Clarinet, Piano) is a fifth-year student at Bethel College finishing degrees in music performance and mathematics.
 Mainly a clarinet and saxophone player, Matt is working towards becoming proficient on all woodwind instruments, and also studies piano.
 He has played as a featured soloist in the Newton Mid-Kansas Symphony Orchestra and has worked as a pit musician in Newton and Wichita-area musicals.
 Matt also enjoys mathematics and astronomy.

-Marial Mortimer (Apprentice Instructor of Voice) will finish her undergraduate education this December, attaining a Bachelor of Arts in Music from Friends University.
+Marial Mortimer (Apprentice Instructor of Voice) will finish her undergraduate education in December 2018, attaining a Bachelor of Arts in Music from Friends University.
 Her inspiration is drawn from a variety of singing experiences.
 At Friends she has performed chorally as a member of the Singing Quakers, the Vocal Jazz Ensemble as well as a violinist in the chamber orchestra.
 She also performed in musical theatre and opera.
 She was also able to travel to Germany to do opera chorus work.
 She loves connecting with people and helping them grow, which is why she is teaching.
 She seeks to foster a love for singing through growing students as singers and as artists.

 Cathy Anderson (Yoga) has studied yoga for 23 years and taught for 16.
 For her, one of yoga’s greatest benefits is understanding the relationship of mind and body.
 Life is more joyful and creative when one’s mind and body work well together!
 Yoga classes will include whole body movement as well as techniques for befriending the body and focusing the mind.
 Cathy is in her last semester at Wichita State, working on a master’s degree in Exercise Science with additional study in functional aging.